zr-tex8r/BXpdfver/README.md

     of digits after decimal points) of the decimal numbers that appear in PDF command sequences.
-  * `\preservepdfdestinations`: Stops shortening the PDF destination names and uses the original names given in the TeX documents.
+  * `\preservepdfdestinations`: Stops shortening the PDF destination names and uses the original names given in the LaTeX documents.
 This is necessary for cross-document links to work correctly.

 ### NOTE ON DRIVERS